About Hummingbird Natives

 Native Plants are species that have existed historically in Massachusetts prior to European colonization in the 1600s.
 These plants evolved naturally with our local climate, soils, and wildlife over thousands of years, growing here without any human intervention.

 Non-Native Plants are plants that were either intentionally or accidentally brought to an area where they did not exist naturally.
 This includes plants from other continents, but also plants brought here from other parts of North America.
-Many popular garden plants like Norway maple, purple loosestrife, and even dandelions are non-native to Massachusetts.
+Many common plants like Norway maple, purple loosestrife, and even dandelions are non-native to Massachusetts.

 Naturalized Plants represent a special category within non-native plants.
 These are non-native plants that no longer require human help to reproduce and maintain themselves over time.
 They can reproduce naturally in their new environment - examples include oxeye daisy and common dandelion, which reproduce abundantly on their own in Massachusetts.
 However, even though naturalized plants reproduce and spread naturally, they never become native members of the local plant community.